 Call to Cover the Night, but will Kony fighters be Invisible?

-The hype generated by Invisible Children’s 30-minute video proved the power of social media, accumulating over 105 million online views in the plight to bring Ugandan war criminal Joseph Kony to justice.
-But where are those supporters now?
+The hype generated by Invisible Children’s 30-minute video proved the power of social media, accumulating over 105 million views.
+But where are those supporters now, asks Dylan Barber?